How soft skills can improve leadership, communication, and growth. An interview with David Wood about…

 If you’re writing (or have written) a business book, you need to spend time thinking about the audience you’re trying to reach.
 Do you know how to speak their language?
 Should you seek out a writing partner, or ghost writer, to make sure your message is clear?

-Our guest, Bronwyn Fryer, is a collaborative writer and veteran editor who has worked with best-selling authors such as Dan Ariely, Jonathan Quick, Dr. Edward Hallowell, Fred Kofman plus many more.
-Also, she spent nine years at the Harvard Business Review and collaborated with several thought leaders like Eric Schmidt from Google, John Chambers from Cisco and various others.
+Our guest in this episode is Bronwyn Fryer, collaborative writer and veteran editor who has worked with best-selling authors such as Dan Ariely, Jonathan Quick, Dr. Edward Hallowell, and Fred Kofman.
+She’s also spent nine years at the Harvard Business Review, and has collaborated with thought leaders like Eric Schmidt from Google, John Chambers from Cisco, and many others.

 Most business books are written with the C-suite in mind.
 But are you fluent in business?
 Peter has some advice on why it is important to speak the language.